alanseed/cape-grim-dashboard/README.md

 `pip install -r requirements.txt` to load the required environment

 ## Configuring the application
-The configurations for the app are found in the `app/.env` file.
-The file needs to contain the following
 Add your configuration settings
 Create a `.env` file in the `app` directory with the following